guildai/guildai/guild/tests/steps-restart.md

 ## Pipeline with restarted batch step

-Initialize the project and run the pipeline.
+Initialize the project and run the batch step pipeline.

     >>> use_tmp_project()
     >>> run("guild run m1:steps-batch fail=no -y")